koseiohara/EDAT/README.md

 ## edat_math<a id="math"></a>
-edat_math provides useful parameters and tools for marthmatical analysis.
+edat_math provides useful parameters and tools for mathematical analysis.

 ### Parameters<a id="math-parameters"></a>
 ```fortran